enersto/pauke.github.io/content/about.md

 * Fortschritt, positive und unbekante Weiterentwicklung.(positive and unknown development)

-The left part of the title "自留地"(individual reservation part) means, the posts in here are not so formal, but are more about the ephemeral thoughts and immaturity ideals.
-Mostly, it is a place to try how long and how much can I continually write.

 More specific, I might write **the topic in here** with:

 * **data analysis thought related;**
 * **data analysis tools things, most is by R;**
 * **work related, financial risk controlling things;**
-* **thoughts about public issues;**
-* **other habits things,such as history, language, biology, science stuffs(I’m a curious guy)**

 ## Why does this site exist
 I’m totally aware about how continually writing can shape and improve a person’s mind and ability, and I have done a couple trying before on [CSDN](https://blog.csdn.net/u014531714) and [Zhihu](https://www.zhihu.com/people/enersto/activities).
 But like most usual users of these platforms, I don’t have insisted the writing plan continually, and only left a little couple of posts.